-event category full term short term specifications standard surgical wrong surgical procedure performed on a patient wrong surgical procedure Defined as any surgical procedure performed on a patient that is not consistent with the correctly documented informed consent for that patient.
-Surgery includes endoscopies and other invasive NQF procedures.
-Excludes emergent situations that occur in the course of surgery and/or whose exigency precludes obtaining informed consent.
+event category full term short term specifications standard surgical wrong surgical or other invasive procedure performed on a patient wrong surgical procedure Defined as any surgical or other invasive procedure procedure performed on a patient that is not consistent with the correctly documented informed consent for that patient.
+Surgery or other invasive procedure includes, but is not limited to, endoscopies, lens implants, lesion removal, injection into joints.
+Excludes emergent situations that occur in the course of surgery or other invasive procedures and/or whose exigency precludes obtaining informed consent.
+NQF 1C

-Any surgical procedure performed incorrectly.
+• Any surgical procedure performed incorrectly.

-Changes in plan upon surgical entry into the patient due to the discovery of pathology in close proximity to the intended site when the risk of a second surgery outweighs the benefit of patient consultation; or the discovery of an unusual physical configuration (e.g., adhesions, spine level/extra vertebrae).
+• changes in plan upon surgical entry into the patient with discovery of pathology in close proximity to the intended place where risk of a second surgery/procedure outweighs benefit of patient consultation, or unusual physical configuration (for example adhesions, spine level/extra vertebrae).